brongo/recolorHelper/README.md

 - Automatically remove unneeded files and delete empty folders.
 - Target specific fx groups in fx/character and fx/demon_player (e.g. change "on_fire" effects and skip others).

+### Config Documentation:
+For instructions on using the custom configuration options, see here:  https://github.com/brongo/recolorHelper/blob/main/CONFIG-README.md

 &nbsp;
 ## What This Tool Does